IMMM-SFA/electricity_entity_boundaries/README.md

     * _Purpose_: Maps utilities to the states and counties that they operate in.

 5. County Populations and Shapefiles
-    * _Source_: This csv file (`county_populations_2000_to_2019.csv`) was made in house using the U.S. Census “National Population Totals and Components of Change” Dataset.
+    * _Source_: This csv file (`county_populations_2000_to_2019.csv`) was made in house using the [U.S. Census “National Population Totals and Components of Change” dataset] (https://www.census.gov/data/tables/time-series/demo/popest/2010s-national-total.html).
 The .csv and gives the FIPS code, county name, state name, and total population estimated by the census bureau in 2000-2019 for all counties in the United States.
 Also included in the "Input_Files" directory are shape files for U.S. counties used in the script to plot the output of this mapping.
     * _Purpose_: Gives basic county information needed for mapping and scaling.

 ## What the Code Does